Granite Point Mortgage Trust Inc. (GPMT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for GPMT is $8.50, which is $2.9 above the current market price.
-The public float for GPMT is 51.44M, and currently, shorts hold a 2.05% of that float.
-The average trading volume for GPMT on March 06, 2023 was 576.60K shares.
+The average price predicted for Granite Point Mortgage Trust Inc. (GPMT) by analysts is $8.50, which is $3.52 above the current market price.
+The public float for GPMT is 51.44M, and at present, short sellers hold a 2.11% of that float.
+On March 13, 2023, the average trading volume of GPMT was 677.00K shares.

 GPMT’s Market Performance

-GPMT’s stock has seen a -5.41% decrease for the week, with a -19.77% drop in the past month and a -14.50% fall in the past quarter.
-The volatility ratio for the week is 4.06%, and the volatility levels for the past 30 days are at 3.63% for Granite Point Mortgage Trust Inc. The simple moving average for the last 20 days is -8.68% for GPMT stock, with a simple moving average of -29.62% for the last 200 days.
+GPMT stock saw a decrease of -13.54% in the past week, with a monthly decline of -18.09% and a quarterly a decrease of -24.43%.
+The volatility ratio for the week is 5.53%, and the volatility levels for the last 30 days are 4.06% for Granite Point Mortgage Trust Inc. (GPMT).
+The simple moving average for the last 20 days is -15.60% for GPMT stock, with a simple moving average of -36.50% for the last 200 days.

 Analysts’ Opinion of GPMT